autotunafish/zclimate/README.md

 Run zclimate.

-	Navigate to the zclimate folder and
-	run the following:
+	Navigate to your climate binary folder and run the following:

 		cargo run